jebin2/TTS/hf_backend/README.md

 pip install -r requirements.txt
 ```

-### 2. Set Up STT Tool
+### 2. Set Up TTS Tool

-Make sure you have the `stt-transcribe` tool available in your PATH or current directory.
-This should be the faster-whisper based transcription tool.
+Make sure you have the `kokoro` tool available in your PATH or current directory.
+This should be the kokoro based transcription tool.

 ### 3. Start the API Server